sheha919/Cobaltocenium_project/README.md

-# Stability of cobaltocenium derivatives
+# Predicting the stability of cobaltocenium derivatives

-- Author: Shehani Wetthasinghe
+Author: Shehani Wetthasinghe

-- Last modified: 08/29/2022
+Last modified: 11/05/2022

+- According to the previous experimental work, cobaltocenium derivatives (CoCp<sub>2</sub>OH) are regarded as promising anion exchange membrane (AEM) components because of their excellent thermal and alkaline stability under operating conditions of fuel cells.
+- In this project,  I provide a useful guidance for experimentalists to find out the stable cobaltocenium derivatives by introducing a machine learning model.
-In this project, I investigate the stability of cobaltocenium derivatives (CoCp<sub>2</sub>OH) used in anion exchange membrane of alkaline fuel cells based on the bond dissociation energy (BDE).
-After an extensive analysis, I found that BDE can be predicted using few chemical properties of the fragments of cobaltocenium derivatives based on its substituents.
+- The stability of cobaltoceniums are studied based on the bond dissociation energy (BDE).
+- After an extensive analysis, I found that BDE can be predicted using few chemical properties of the fragments of cobaltocenium derivatives based on its substituents.

+Here are the substituents used in this study:
 ![substituents](https://user-images.githubusercontent.com/50593017/187327244-749c48b3-b0bf-49ec-835e-14c6d2a8d145.png)

-Check out following publications for more information about the theory model and machine learning models that introduced by myself and my colleagues;
+Check out following publications for more information about the theory model;
 * https://pubs.acs.org/doi/10.1021/acs.jpca.1c10603
 * https://pubs.acs.org/doi/10.1021/acs.jctc.1c01201

+## Data Generation
-As the next step, I wanted to expand the data set with every possible di-substituted cobatocenium derivatives for 42 substituents.
+I wanted to expand the data set with every possible di-substituted cobatocenium derivatives for 42 substituents.
 So here I share the python codes that I used for;
 * generating input files for QChem calculations
 * data extraction from QChem output files
 * property calculation and data analysis